OrangeTux/orangetux.nl/content/post/cars-and-can.md

 {{<figure src="/img/obd-ii-pin-out.jpg">}}

 The main component of the shield is the [MCP2515][mcp2515].
-This is a CAN-controller with a SPI interface.
+This is a CAN controller with a SPI interface.
 I haven't tried, but I guess any other shield with the MCP2515 that fits on a Arduino Uno will work as well.

 ## SocketCAN